Hazcodestuff/dynamic-audio/README.md

 1. Choose your desired versions in the 'release' tab
 2. Put the .dll file into your BepInEx > Plugins folder
 3. Bam done!
+4. Full tutorial can be seen here: https://youtu.be/Bu-uv_aegKs

 ## OPEN SOURCE!